Railroad: Boyne City, Gaylord and Alpena Railroad Company

 All this the defense expects to prove, it said, during its inning in the trial occupying the attention of Judge Emmerick, a jury, and a costly array of legal talent.
 The trial already has been in progress more than a week, and predictions were it would not end Friday.

-In November, 1913, James A. White made application in the district federal court for a receiver, both for the railroad and William H. White & Co., which was granted, the Michigan Trust company, of Grand Rapids being named, receiver.
-Up to that time stock had been issued in William H. White & Co. in the sum of $1,200,000 of which $1,150,000 was owned by the White brothers.
+1913.
+November.
+James A. White made application in the district federal court for a receiver, both for the railroad and William H. White & Co., which was granted, the Michigan Trust company, of Grand Rapids being named receiver.
+Up to that time, stock had been issued in William H. White & Co. in the sum of $1,200,000 of which $1,150,000 was owned by the White brothers.
 And $500,000 in stock and bonds had been issued by the railroad, of which the White brothers owned a majority.

-From August, 1915, until early in 1917, various attempts were made by the trio, the White brothers, and othrs to finance the road, it was declared.
-All sorts of combinations were devised and each time success seemed about to smile on the plan, a frown appeared, usualy opposition of the receiver.
+1915.
+August.
+From 1915 until early in 1917, various attempts were made by the trio, the White brothers, and others to finance the road, it was declared.
+All sorts of combinations were devised and each time success seemed about to smile on the plan, a frown appeared, usually opposition of the receiver.
 At least, several distinct attempts were claimed by the defense.

-December 29, 1922.
-Permission to construct a branch line in Michigan from Alpena to Rockport a distane of 13 miles, was sought from the Interstate Commerce Commission today by the Boyne Ciy, Gaylord & Alpena.
-The new line would give the railroad access to lime quarries and other industris.
+1922.
+December 29.
+Permission to construct a branch line in Michigan from Alpena to Rockport a distance of 13 miles, was sought from the Interstate Commerce Commission today by the Boyne City, Gaylord & Alpena.
+The new line would give the railroad access to lime quarries and other industries.
 [PHTH]